loui-hernandez/Hernandez_Meijer-Music-Mixer-winter23/README.md

-## Musicats
+## Beat Drop Mixer

-Drag and drop music mixer with cats.
-Each cat "sings" by meowing.
-If you're not a cat person, stay away...
+Drag and drop music mixer.
+Lay down funky beats with the beat drop mixer - From an assortment of instruments and tracks, built your perfect beat, and enjoy the music!

 ## Usage

-TODO: Write usage instructions
+Listen to music, enjoy.

 ## Contributing